-Students officially enrolled in this course will sit a Written Exam for Basic Learning assessment- worth 50% of the final mark-.
+Students officially enrolled in this course will sit a Written Exam for Basic Learning assessment- worth 60% of the final mark-.
 Written Exam will consist in 20 multiple choice questions and 2 praxis-based cases.
 A minimum mark of 5 (on a 10-point scale) must be achieved in order to pass this exam.
 To qualify for averaging of theory and praxis marks, a minimum score of 3.5/10 must be achieved on each part; the average of the two must be greater than or equal to 5/10 in order to pass.
 A score of 0/10 on either of the praxis case questions (due to leaving it blank or providing an unacceptable solution) will result in a FAIL mark on the Written Exam, and consequently, the course.
-Practice and Development Learning -worth 50% of the final mark- will be assessed by means of continuous evaluation: a series of individual assignments completed in the time allotted to autonomous learning and group work carried out during class time allotted.
-Attendance and active participation will be mandatory for the practice and development learing.
+Practice and Development Learning -worth 40% of the final mark- will be assessed by means of continuous evaluation: a series of individual assignments completed in the time allotted to autonomous learning and group work carried out during class time allotted.
+Attendance and active participation will be considered when assessing students and assigning a final mark.
+A minimum score of 5/10 in the Practice and Development Learning activities must be achieved in order to pass the continous evaluation.
+Those students no following the continous evaluation process or no passing the Practice and Development Learning activities related to it can opt to the 100% of the total grade in the course recovery (july) call, sitting an exam in which all competencies and contents of the course will be evaluated.